-II.Experience:
+III.
+Competencies:

-- At least 4 years of proven professional experience in legal acts drafting and transposition in the national legislation of the EU energy related acquis; - At least 4 years of working experience in the institutional consultancy.
-III.Competencies: - Good knowledge of the national and European legislation on risk-preparedness in the gas sector; - Excellent knowledge of the national legislative process (drafting and promotion for adoption); - Familiarity with RM-EU Association Agreement, Energy Community Treaty, and other international and regional commitments of Moldova; - Strong analytical and report-writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments; - Fluency in Romanian and good working knowledge of English.
-Knowledge of Russian would be an asset.
+- Excellent knowledge of the Regulation (EU) 2017/1938 of 25 October 2017 concerning measures to safeguard the security of gas supply; - Familiarity with RM-EU Association Agreement, Energy Community Treaty and other international and regional commitments of Moldova; - Strong analytical and report-writing skills demonstrated by previous assignments; - Strong interpersonal and communication skills, ability to work with Government representatives, demonstrated by previous assignments; - Proficiency in English.
+Knowledge of Romanian and Russian will be an asset.

-The UNDP Moldova is committed to the workforce diversity.
+The UNDP Moldova is committed to workforce diversity.
 Women, persons with disabilities, Roma and other ethnic or religious minorities, persons living with HIV, as well as refugees and other non-citizens legally entitled to work in the Republic of Moldova, are particularly encouraged to apply.